 Includes 9 standards that support an outcome where consumers receive services that comply with legislation and are managed in a safe, efficient and effective manner.
-Standards applicable to this service fully attained. : --- -- ---

 The service is maintaining its quality and risk management system with regular monitoring of all service areas.